Alyssa is a writer.

 Notable interviews include former Secretary of Homeland Security Jeh Johnson, Rev. Jesse Jackson, U.S. Sen. Tim Kaine, New York Times bestseller D. Watkins, and Cave Canem fellow Arisa White.

 Alyssa's prose has appeared in Hobart, The East Bay Review, SF Examiner, and 805 Lit, among others.
 She was chosen as a spring 2016 resident of the Lemon Tree House in Tuscany and was a finalist for the 2017 Bitch Media Fellowship.
-She has been chosen for several reading series, including Why There Are Words, The Basement Series, Inner Loop Lit, and LitCrawl.
+She has also been chosen for several reading series, including Why There Are Words, The Basement Series, Inner Loop Lit, and LitCrawl.

 Policing the police (BRISTOL HERALD COURIER)